• Skip to primary navigation

 First off, if you’re new to the blog and website, start hERE.

-I’ve come across numerous Malaysian individuals who are clueless on how to start stock investment in Malaysia.
+I’ve come across numerous Malaysian individuals who are clueless about how to start stock investment in Malaysia.
 This post will serve to address all the daunting queries and quandaries faced by the Malaysian public regarding stock investment in Malaysia.

 Bursa Malaysia

-Bursa Malaysia operates a fully integrated exchange, offering the complete range of exchange-related services including trading, clearing, settlement and depository services.
+Bursa Malaysia operates a fully integrated exchange, offering a complete range of exchange-related services including trading, clearing, settlement and depository services.
 Familiarize yourself with the trading hours of the local market as listed below.

 Monday – Friday (except public holidays)